How To Get Rid Of Stomach Overhang

 The first group under Professor Thompson was to wear monitors to check their activities throughout the day.
 They were instructed to eat as they would normally eat.
 He only gave them simple lifestyle changes with the aim to make them more active and increase their daily number of steps (6).

 The Second Group

-The second group under him were to do sit-ups.
+The second group under him was to do sit-ups.
 This is the go-to exercise for dealing with belly fat.
 Each individual was to do six exercises three times each – every other day over the six week period (6).

 The Third Group

 The third group was under the supervision of Professor Karpe.
 What they were to do was to drink three glasses of milk everyday.
-You’re probably wondering how drinking one litre of milk everyday and belly fat are related.
+You’re probably wondering how drinking one liter of milk everyday and belly fat are related.
 Well, there is a research that suggests that dairy consumption might promote fat excretion.
 Fat comes out in the feces rather than being absorbed (6).

 The final group was told to only reduce the amount of food or rather the portions of food they ate.
 They were also instructed to cut out snacks in between meals.
 A dietician was readily available to help out these individuals and guide them during the whole period (6).

 Results After The Six Weeks

 After the six weeks had ended, all the volunteers were tested again on their waistline, blood cholesterol, blood glucose, and blood pressure.